Lorys89/DELL_VOSTRO_5401-ICE-LAKE/README.md

 - [Apple](https://apple.com) for macOS.
 - [Acidanthera](https://github.com/acidanthera) for OpenCore and all the lovely hackintosh work.
-- [Dortania](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/icelake.html) For great and detailed guides.
-- [Hackintoshlifeit](https://github.com/Hackintoshlifeit) Support group for installation and post installation.
+- [Acidanthera](https://github.com/acidanthera) for OpenCore and all the lovely hackintosh work.